Table of Contents[Hide][Show]

 Take your time, do your research and don’t make an impulse purchase…unless you’re in the habit of making impulse purchase that are in the $20K+ range.

 You’ll see people in the Disney Parks, in the resorts, and on the Disney Cruise Ships offering to give you a presentation on the Disney Vacation Club or even take you to tour a property.
-You might be offered incentives, such as extra FastPasses or free meals in exchange for attending.
+You might be offered incentives, such as free meals in exchange for attending.
 While they’re not going to be those obnoxious, high-pressure, “these people aren’t leaving my office until they buy something” sales people, their objective is to sell you something that costs a lot of money while you’re in a happy place enjoying yourself.

 While there’s nothing wrong with going to a presentation to get more info about the DVC – that’s why they exist – if you’re seriously considering membership read up on the process (like you’re doing now!) before you say that big “I do.”